The Global Estuaries Monitoring Programme

 Focus on method development and study of pharmaceutical residues in estuaries.

-Samples will be collected from major urbanised estuaries in the South Hemisphere during dry season.
+Water samples will be collected from major urbanised estuaries globally during dry season.

 Chemical analyses, data analyses and report writing for the global monitoring results will be completed to conclude the first phase of the GEM Programme.